haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

      Delete a section, add a language flag, etc.
    + The algorithm just relatively shifts everything if you add a build field for example.
-     You know something got added because you can't find it in ExactPrintMeta.
+     You know something got added because you can't find it in `ExactPrintMeta`.
 + Redo how common stanza's are handled (they're currently "merged" into sections directly, which is unrecoverable).
  See the technical content section for more details on this.
 + Add support for comma printing.